hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/packets and frames/Packets and frames.md

-a packets i the layer above the date that
+a packets is the layer above the data layer that that encapsulate the data and ensure that all the frames gonna be correctly transmitted